 Evaluation of Pelvic Pain

-Evaluation of acute pelvic pain must be expeditious because some causes (eg, ectopic pregnancy Ectopic Pregnancy In ectopic pregnancy, implantation occurs in a site other than the endometrial lining of the uterine cavity—ie, in the fallopian tube, uterine cornua, cervix, ovary, or abdominal or pelvic cavity... read more , adnexal torsion Adnexal Torsion Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting the arterial supply and causing ischemia.
-Adnexal torsion is uncommon, occurring most often during reproductive... read more ) require immediate treatment.
+Evaluation of acute pelvic pain must be expeditious because some causes (eg, ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is the implantation of a pregnancy in a site other than the endometrial lining of the uterine cavity—ie, in the fallopian tube, uterine cornua, cervix, ovary, or abdominal... read more , adnexal torsion Adnexal Torsion Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting the arterial supply and causing ischemia.
+Symptoms include severe pelvic pain, often with nausea and vomiting... read more ) require immediate treatment.

 Pregnancy should be excluded in all patients of reproductive age regardless of menstrual or sexual history.